gvisoc/gvisoc/README.md

 - ☕ I mainly use Java *here* to proof concepts before applying them at work or in my ✨personal projects✨.
   - I am very slow with my personal projects, and many of them died.
   - Seriously thinking in renaming my NAS to "pet sematary"
-- 🐍 I also like to play with Python and other languages, but at a much lower level.
+- 🐍 I also like to play with Python and other languages.
 - 💎 I use Jekyll to publish stuff at my blogs.
 - 👋 I am on Mastodon!
 Say hi back and know more at <a rel="me" href="https://fedi.gvisoc.com/@gabriel">fedi.gvisoc.com/@gabriel</a>